microsoft/pxt-arcade/libs/darts/docs/reference/darts/control-with-arrow-keys.md

 darts.create().controlWithArrowKeys()
 ```

-As a way to set the force properties of a dart during gameplay, you can us the arrow key to change them.
+As a way to set the force properties of a dart during gameplay, you can use the arrow keys to change them.

 The throw [angle](/reference/darts/properties#angle) is controlled with the left and right arrow keys.
 The right arrow key increases the angle and the left arrow key decreases the angle.